MuhammadTanveerAbbas/css-mustang-card/README.md

 ### 💡 Why it is
 Automotive brands demand **impactful, fast, and modern** web experiences.
-**This project** showcases how clean HTML, CSS Grid, and JavaScript can create an **immersive and conversion-oriented** product showcase without heavy frameworks.
+**This project** showcases how clean HTML, CSS Grid, and JavaScript can create an **immersive and conversion oriented** product showcase without heavy frameworks.

 ---